zeke-john/codecall/USECASES.md

 **Result**: 99.4% token reduction, 170x cheaper, MUCH faster, and sensitive patient data never leaves your infra

----

-## Back & Forths in a Conversation
+# Conversational Example with Context

-Codecall works exactly like a normal agent for back-and-forth conversations.
+Codecall also works exactly like a normal agent for back-and-forth conversations.
 Each user message triggers a new code execution.
-The AI still sees conversation history and can ask clarifying questions.
+The AI still sees conversation history and can ask clarifying questions, and so etc.

 ### The Scenario

-**Agent**: Same medical records assistant
+**Agent** (Same medical records assistant)
 **User wants to explore the data and make decisions based on what they find**

 ### Turn 1